 - Finalists – Bryon Riesch Paralysis Foundation, Revitalize Milwaukee

 - Winner – Beyond Vision

 - Finalists – Alliance for Strong Families and Communities – FEI Behavioral Health

 - Finalists – First Bank Financial Centre, Komatsu Mining Corp.Sargento Foods Inc., The Starr Group

 - Finalists – Gwen Erickson, Velvac Inc.; Kathryn Keppel, Gimbel, Reilly, Guerin & Brown LLP

 - Winner – Tall Guy and a Grill Catering

 Next Generation Leadership

-The Nonprofit Excellence Awards event also featured a panel discussion about psychological trauma and its effect on Milwaukee’s workforce.
+The Nonprofit Excellence Awards also featured a panel discussion about homelessness and housing challenges in the region.

 Panelists included Eric Collins-Dyke, homeless outreach services manager for the MIlwaukee County Housing Division; Mike Flynn, president of First Business Bank’s Milwaukee region; Michael Gosman, executive director of Acts Housing; and Beth Wierick, chief executive officer of Milwaukee Downtown-BID #21.